User interview analysis – turning raw data into insights effectively

 The goal of this first step is to prepare the brain to forge connections by getting the data into the short term memory.
 It’s like loading information into a computer to be able to work with it.
 In practical terms, this usually means reading the interview notes carefully.
 This is easier if team members were involved in the interview phase, for example as note takers.

-To turn this familiarization step into a group activity assign each stakeholder to a participant, let them read through the respective notes and present themselves from their assigned participant’s perspective to the team.
-Then take some time to discuss each participant in the group.
-As there usually are more interviewees than team members you can repeat this multiple times.
+To turn this familiarization step into a group activity, assign each stakeholder to a participant, let them read through the respective notes, and present themselves from their assigned participant’s perspective to the team.
+Then take some time to discuss each participant with the group.
+Since there are usually more interviewees than team members, you can repeat this multiple times.

 Step 2: Synthesize